(30) Article

 "Indeed, those who disbelieve spend their wealth to avert [people] from the way of Allah, then it will become a regret for them."

-That is, the enemies of faith cannot succeed in their deception.
+That is, the enemies of faith cannot succeed in their deceit.

 Allah's way is that falsehood shines temporarily but perishes, and the light of faith is temporarily suppressed but never extinguished.